 Here’s the thing about ILIA’s Polka Dots & Moonbeams.
 It’s not your average illuminator.
 When I swiped it the first time, I didn’t see anything and was sad.
 So I swiped some more, still nothing.
 Very sad.
 But then, I happened to move my arm and then the light caught it and there it was!
 Some glimmer and shimmer (hey, that rhymes!).
 I was intrigued.

 Usually illuminators and highlighters are very in-your-face about it (or at least, the ones I have tried).
 RMS Living Luminizer is one of these.
 While I like it, a little bit is all you need and you definitely see it.
 Something like that is more for a night look, and not something I would wear everyday, or even every week (perhaps I should get out more).

-ILIA’s is very discreet, it is a true “glow” (as Spirit Beauty Lounge describes it).
+ILIA’s is very discreet, it is a true “glow”.
 The official description from ILIA is “subtle highlighter, adding dimension and vitality to the skin.”
 And I 100% agree.

 Below is a swatch on my arm when I did the multi-sticks.
 The illuminator is at the bottom.
 On the left is straight facing inside.
 You can kind of see the illuminator on the left part of my arm where the light hits it, otherwise it’s not really noticeable.
 In the middle is my arm at an angle, you can see it a bit more.
 On the right is in the sun outside and you can see it much better.

 So as you can see, this is pretty subtle.
 I have to say though, I really love it.
 I can put some above my cheekbones and on the arch of my eyebrows and you really don’t know it’s there.
 Then the light hits it right and my skin just looks glowy.
 Not oily, not glittery, just true glow.